 You must immediately report your lost/stolen passport to your country’s embassy or consulate.
 Then you have to report it to the OIJ and file a report.
 Your embassy will give you a temporary replacement passport.
 You do need to travel to your embassy or consulate which are all located in San Jose.

 Car accident/break down

-You must also immediately report the incident or accident to your car rental agency.
+You must also immediately report the incident or accident to your car rental agency as soon as it happens.
 If you don’t, you can be subject to additional fines or not be covered by insurance.
-In case of injuries, call 911.
+In case of injuries or death, call 911 immediately.